Amazon Prime Video release dates 2020: major upcoming shows revealed

 James Might: Our Man in Japan One member of the Grand Tour trio is spinning off into his personal journey, travelling to see Japan’s iconic landmarks, pattern delicacies and meet some locals

-Jayde Adams: Critical Black Jumper A brand new stand-up particular from the comic which explores what it means to be a feminist in in the present day’s society.
+Jayde Adams: Critical Black Jumper A brand new stand-up particular from the comic which explores what it means to be a feminist in right now’s society.

 10th January

-Treadstone Jeremy Irvine takes the lead function on this motion drama, which is about in the identical world because the Jason Bourne movie collection
+Treadstone Jeremy Irvine takes the lead function on this motion drama, which is ready in the identical world because the Jason Bourne movie sequence

 17th January